 The charge applies to the first visit in relation to an illness or accident.
 If you have to return for further visits to an out-patient clinic in relation to the same illness or accident, you should not have to pay the charge again.

-You can be referred by your family doctor to the out-patients department of a public hospital for specialist assessment by a consultant or his or her team or for diagnostic assessments (i.e., x-rays, laboratory tests, physiotherapy, etc.).
+You can be referred by your family doctor to the out-patients department of a public hospital for specialist assessment by a consultant or his or her team or for diagnostic assessments (for example, x-rays, laboratory tests, physiotherapy).
 If you attend this service as a public patient, you will not have to pay for this service.
 If you wish to attend a consultant in a private capacity, you must pay their fee.

-If you are in a public ward under the care of a consultant for treatment and you remain overnight, you are receiving in-patient services.
+If you are a public patient in a public hospital under the care of a consultant for treatment and you remain overnight, you are receiving overnight in-patient services.

-The charge for in-patient/day services is €75 per day up to a maximum of €750 in any 12 consecutive months.
+The statutory charge for overnight and day in-patient services is €75 per day up to a maximum of €750 in any 12 consecutive months.
 The charge does not apply to the following groups:

 If you are a private patient, you must pay for the services of the consultant who is treating you.
-You must also pay for the services of any other consultant who is involved in caring for you (i.e., the radiation oncologist, anaesthetist, etc.)
+You must also pay for the services of any other consultant who is involved in caring for you (for example, the radiation oncologist or anaesthetist).

 You have the same entitlement to public health services for mental illness as for any other illness.
 You must pay for maintenance and treatment in private psychiatric hospitals.
 Health insurance companies sometimes treat psychiatric hospital costs differently from general hospital costs.
 The same rules apply to long-term institutional care for psychiatric patients as to long-term institutional care for other patients.